-While ear wax is good for your ears and overall hearing health, as we all know, there can be too much of a good thing.
-The body will produce as much ear wax as it needs.
-Sometimes it can produce too much, causing cerumen (ear wax) buildup and ear blockage.
+While ear wax is good for your ears and overall hearing health, there can be too much of a good thing.
+The body will usually only produce as much ear wax as it needs, but sometimes it can create too much.
+This overproduction causes ear wax buildup and ear canal blockage.
 Several factors can influence ear wax production, including diet, stress and hygiene.
-Studies have shown that consuming omega 3 fatty acids (found in food, such as fish, flaxseed and walnuts) reduces the chance of ear wax buildup.
+Studies have shown that consuming foods rich in omega 3 fatty acids (found in food, such as fish, flaxseed and walnuts) reduces the chance of excess ear wax buildup.

-If you’re prone to picking out wax with a cotton swab (or your finger), stop, drop and take note: regularly removing ear wax actually triggers the body to produce even more wax, which can result in excessive ear wax.
+If you’re prone to picking out wax with a cotton swab (or your finger), stop and take note: regularly removing ear wax actually triggers the body to produce more of it than your body needs, causing a buildup.

-This type of hearing loss can often be temporary—for example, if impacted ear wax is the culprit, it can be removed in a safe and timely manner to reverse the hearing loss.
+Conductive types of hearing loss can often be temporary.
+If impacted ear wax is the culprit, its removal in a safe and timely manner can reverse the hearing loss.
 However, if impacted ear wax is left untreated in the canal for too long, it can potentially lead to more permanent hearing loss.
 Researchers have found that mice exposed to conductive hearing loss over the course of a year experienced lasting damage to the inner ear.

-It’s important to recognize and remove impacted ear wax before it has a chance to cause irreversible damage to your hearing health.
+This is why it's important to identify an overproduction of ear wax early on.
+By recognizing the buildup, you can have it removed before it has a chance to cause irreversible damage to your hearing.

 Hearing aids that rest in the ear can block the natural journey ear wax must take to exit the ear.
-This ear blockage can actually stimulate the ear canal glands to produce more wax.
-Some hearing aid wearers report having more ear wax after getting hearing aids.
+This ear blockage can actually stimulate the ear canal glands to produce more wax, and some hearing aid wearers report having more ear wax after getting hearing aids.

-If you wear hearing aids, it’s important to keep on top of ear wax, as it can block your ears (and hearing), as well as the receiver and other parts of your hearing aid device.
-The acidic nature of ear wax can damage the delicate electrical components.
+If you wear hearing aids, it’s important to keep on top of ear wax, as it can block your ears, as well as the receiver and other parts of your devices.
+The acidic nature of ear wax can also damage hearing aids' delicate electrical components.
 In fact, ear wax buildup is one of the most common reasons for hearing aid repairs.

-Ear wax doesn’t need to be removed most of the time—our bodies will naturally produce and expel it.
-However, if you’re experiencing symptoms of ear wax buildup or impacted ear wax (such as earache, itching, tinnitus or a sensation of fullness in/plugging of the ear), it’s worth getting evaluated by your doctor.
+Most of the time, ear wax doesn’t need to be removed—our bodies will naturally produce and expel it.
+However, if you feel like you have waxy ears or have symptoms of buildup or impacted ear wax (such as earache, itching, tinnitus or a feeling of fullness in the ear), it’s worth getting evaluated by your doctor.

 You can also try a few home treatments to remove ear wax.
-(Note: You may want to consult your doctor or hearing care provider first before going the DIY route.)
+Note: Even if you look up how to clean your ears at home you should consult your doctor or hearing care professional before actually doing it.